ymdatta/ASE_Spring24_Project/src/gate.md

 [^bias]: For a depressing long list of ways that humans routinely get it wrong, see Wikipedia's [list of cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases).

- It should be stressed that the assumptions behind these equations are _extremely optimistic_
+It should be stressed that the assumptions behind these equations are _extremely optimistic_.
 For example, they assume that

+- all solutions are spaced equally across decision space and objective space;
+- all  distributions conform to a Gaussian (single peak, symmetrical, continuous).

+More
- all solutions are spaced equally across one $x$ dimension and   all distributions conform to a  Gaussian (single peak, symmetrical, continuous).
-More importantly, they assume we are _optimizing_ which means we can quickly prune much of the space in our quest for  a small corner with more desired properties.
-This is not true for classification and regressions tasks (where we seek labels across the Whole space) or generative tasks (where we need all the association weights between all the labels).
+importantly, they assume that

+- we are _optimizing_ which means we can quickly prune much of the space in our quest for  a small corner with more desired properties.
+-  This is not true for classification and regressions tasks (where we seek labels across the Whole space) or generative tasks (where we need all the association weights between all the labels).

 Nevertheless, it is good to know that for at least some tasks, humans have a chance of reasoning effectively about the world.

 # Installation